deco3500/TeamPizza/Version-1/readme.md

 # Preliminary Research
 UI and UX designs from similar applications

-To provide the best user experience it was necessary to analyse similar application to the one desired to build (Foodle).
-The aim is to see and compare between apps, the common features that allow users to browse easily and communicate with their friends through the same platform.
+In order to provide an optimal user experience it was necessary to analyse similar applications to the Foodle concept.
+The aim is to compare apps and find common features that allow users to easily browse and communicate with their friends on one platform.

-Currently in the market there several mobile applications that distribute food related content.
-The mobile applications reviewed in this section are BigOven, Yummly, Urban Spoon and Yelp.
-These platforms contain similar features and are high rated by users in the stores (AppStore and Google Play).
-This will help to improve certain features that would be implemented in Foodle.
+This document focuses on analysing the common, successful features of three food related mobile applications: BigOven, Yummly, Urban Spoon and Yelp.
+The features of these highly rated applications will help to shape the functionality of Foodle.

-Several features from these applications are similar, so the features discussed in the next section are considered more relevant to the implementation of Foodle.

 ### BigOven:

 Overview: BigOven is an Android/IOS based application that allow users to create, search and share food recipes to their friends.
-It uses a simple image based approach to display the content.
-Main page (Figure 1) displays as a “news feed” recipes that friends shared or popular searches.
-It also implements a top menu bar which links all the application sites together.
+It uses a simple image based approach to display content.
+Popular searches or recipes shared by friends are displayed on the Main page (Figure 1).
+All application pages are linked in the menu bar (at the top of the page).
 Figure 2, shows the user profile page.
-It contains the recipes that the user have created and shared with their friends.
-Also by “following” the user it is possible to keep track of the other user activity.
+It contains recipes created and shared by the user.
+User are able to track others by “following” them.

 Analysis:
-Main Page (Figure 1): The recipes are displayed as a list using large images with the name of each dish.
-To ease browsing, a search tool is implemented at the top of the screen as a quick access.
+Main Page (Figure 1): Recipes are displayed in a list as large images with titles.
+For quick and easy browsing, a search tool is implemented at the top of the screen.
 Also the user can browse through the entire app by using the top menu bar.

-User Profile (Figure 2): At the top of the screen a counter is displayed which indicates how many recipes the owner currently have uploaded and the amount of people that follow their recipes.
+User Profile (Figure 2): At the top of the screen, follower count is indicated, as well as the number of recipes uploaded by the user.
 The recipes shared by the user (owner) are displayed as a list with medium sized images.
-Below each image a star rating system is implemented, every user is allowed to rate the recipe starting from the lowest rating value “1” to “5” stars which is the highest rating value.
+Below each image a star rating system is implemented, users can rate recipes from lowest (1) to highest (5).

 ### Yummly Recipes & Shopping List